 The platforms that dominate influencer marketing in Europe

-European corporate budgets: between caution and ambition
+European companies' budgets: between caution and ambition

-Influencer marketing budgets in Europe vary from country to country.
-Germany leads the way, with an average investment of 5.74 million euros per year, testifying to companies' confidence in this strategy.
+Influencer marketing in Europe has varied budgets depending on the country.
+Germany leads with an average investment of €5.74 million per year, demonstrating the confidence of companies in this strategy.

-Spain, on the other hand, takes a more measured approach, with almost 30 % of companies limiting their budgets to less than 50,000 euros a year.
-France, with an average of 3.45 million euros, is in the middle of this scale, while the United Kingdom favors low-cost collaborations with micro-influencers.
+In contrast, Spain takes a more measured approach, with nearly 30 % companies limiting their budgets to less than €50,000 per year.
+France, with an average of €3.45 million, is in the middle of this scale, while the UK favours low-cost collaborations with micro-influencers.

 Micro-influencers at the heart of campaigns